SMToad/SMToad/README.md

-# ✨ Howdy!
+# ✨ Hello!
 My name is Sofa, and here I store projects that I create in my free time, whenever I have it
 Currently I work in a software-development field and develop .NET applications and WebAPIs.

 I want to dive deeper into software development and learn more about web development: